ayush5harma/Cerberus/README.md

 This userbot licensed on [Raphielscape Public License](https://github.com/ElytrA8/TESLA/blob/TESLA/LICENSE) - Version 1.d, February 2020

-Every graphics of this bot is copyrighted by ElytrA8
+Every graphics of this bot is copyrighted by ElytrA8 ,

-ElytrA8 is also a copyrighted term
+ElytrA8 is also a copyrighted term.